Find more staff

 Area of expertise

 My current research concerns the health and wellbeing value of poetry.
 I received competitive funding for this work, through the ACE-HAS Connection Research scheme and a Vice Chancellor's ECR Award.
 So far, my focus has been tracking the wellbeing effects of reading different styles of poetry.
 I organised a successful symposium with Psychology colleagues, bringing together experts from around the country.
 I also worked with students across the University to explore the dynamics of reading poetry in a group setting.
-I welcome all enquiries about this work, and am actively open to future collaboration in this area.
+I welcome all enquiries about this work and am actively open to future collaboration in this area.

 The other strand of my research focuses on modern and contemporary poetry from Britain and America, in relation to ideas of place and identity.
 My first monograph will focus on British poetry of the 1950s-1970s, presenting innovative comparisons between selected poets of the Movement (Donald Davie, Elizabeth Jennings, Philip Larkin, John Wain) and of the British Poetry Revival (Ian Hamilton Finlay, Allen Fisher, Roy Fisher, Lee Harwood).
 The manuscript is in the process of being revised for publication.
 Articles on Roy Fisher and Lee Harwood have been adapted from this work.
-In a related project, I have analysed the transatlantic genre of the long modernist, publishing an article on Basil Bunting, Hugh MacDiarmid, Louis Zukofsky, and William Carlos Williams.
+In a related project, I have analysed the transatlantic genre of the "long modernist poem", publishing an article on Basil Bunting, Hugh MacDiarmid, Louis Zukofsky, and William Carlos Williams.

 I have substantial experience of commissioning and editing world-leading academic research.
 I am a Co-Editor (English/American) of the MHRA's flagship peer-reviewed journal, the Modern Language Review.
 I edited the 2021 Yearbook of English Studies, entitled "Contemporary British and Irish Poetry".
-This included an essay of mine on the poetry of Zoƫ Skoulding in relation to subject-object relations in the lyric genre.
+This included an essay of mine on the poetry of Zoë Skoulding in relation to subject-object relations in the lyric genre.
 I am currently editing two books, one collecting essays on Skoulding's poetry, the other focusing on the contemporary poet Ian Davidson.

+As a poet-critic, I use my own creative practice as a vital part of my research, in tandem with literary criticism.
 I am currently seeking a publisher for my first chapbook of poetry, entitled "More on the Plums".
 This sequence of experimental texts explores questions of literary form, creative process, and machine learning.
 It began by feeding a single line of William Carlos Williams into a text-generating neural network.
 Using Artificial Intelligence to trigger the elusive "spark" of creative writing, I then used constrained, symmetrical forms to apply generative limitations.
 Extracts from this work have been published in PERVERSE, Poetrishy, Popshot, and Streetcake Magazine.
-Other examples of my poetry have appeared in Alchemy Spoon and Tears in the Fence.
+Other examples of my poetry have appeared in Alchemy Spoon, The Contemporary Journal, and Tears in the Fence.

 My wider areas of interest include: poetic form and technique; poetry and memory; questions of space and place; literary explorations of nationhood and identity; connections between poetry and music; hip-hop poetics; modernism; ecocriticism; twentieth-century poetry; contemporary poetry since 1980; anarchist theory.
 Throughout all these interests, the connections between poetry, selfhood, locatedness, and temporality are the prevailing concerns of my research.